vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I went to the Berkeley Ace Hardware store to buy a dry broom.
 I left my home around 3:25 PM; I finished checking out of the store at 4:03 PM.
 I was back home around 4:30 PM.

+## Monday November 2

+In the afternoon, I went to Bangkok Thai Cuisine and ordered a yellow curry tofu.
+I left my home around 12:30, I placed the order around 12:38 PM, I left the restaurant at 12:45 PM, and I got back home around 12:53 PM.